virtual-labs/exp-faraday-constant-dei/experiment/aim.md

-Faraday constant and Avogadro No. through electrolysis.
+Determination Faraday constant and Avogadro No. through electrolysis.